vaibhavraghavan/HAMS-MREL/docs/installation_windows.md

 # Windows Installation Instructions

-This document describes how to set up a development environment that allows you to compile and run HAMS-MREL on the Windows.
+This document describes how to set up a development environment that allows you to compile and run HAMS-MREL on Windows.

 ## Step 1: Install Dependencies